 If you only do the migration and not the hygiene work, expect 10 to 25 percent reduction.
 If you only do the hygiene and not the migration, expect 30 to 60 percent reduction on a heterogeneous stack and 40 to 70 percent on a homogeneous one.
 The sweet spot is both, and the migration alone is rarely worth it.

-The Atlassian Consolidation Variable
+The Atlassian End-of-Life Variable

 Practically, this means three things.
 First, if you are already on the Atlassian stack (Jira, Confluence) and the JSM bundle is attractive, the consolidation is upside: incident management lives natively in your existing tools and pricing per seat is competitive with mid-tier Opsgenie.
 Second, if you bought Opsgenie standalone for non-Atlassian reasons, you should re-evaluate at your next renewal because the standalone product is likely to evolve more slowly than JSM.
 Third, your migration risk to JSM is non-trivial (alert policies, integrations, schedules) and should be factored into the next 18-month plan.